darrylwest/websocket-spellcheck-service/README.md

     service.start();
 ~~~

-If you have a message service running on this port, then this is enough to start the public producer channel to periodically send out access tokens (one per second).
+If you have a message service running on this port, then this is enough to start the public producer channel that responds to spell check requests.
 To create and start a generic message service, see [this commons project](https://www.npmjs.org/package/node-messaging-commons).

 ## Configuration